NastyaKolodezhnaya/django_lms/README.md

 # Student-Teacher management system
-so called 'lms' course project that keeps track on student/teacher data
+LMS course project that keeps track on student/teacher data

 created during learning at Hillel IT School